sandragodinhosilva/melange/docs/index.md

 ### 1.2) Functional annotation
 Functional annotation is conducted with three databases: Pfam [2], COG [3] and KEGG [4].
 #### Pfam
-For the annotation using Pfam identifiers, a local database using HMMER v3.3 is constructed from the lastest Pfam-A.hmm release, downloaded from the [Pfam official website](http://pfam.xfam.org/).
-Then, a hmmscan search is performed for input all genomes and the best hit per ORF (cut-off: -E 1e-5) is selected.
+For the annotation using Pfam identifiers, a local database using HMMER v3.3 is constructed from the latest Pfam-A.hmm release, downloaded from the [Pfam official website](http://pfam.xfam.org/).
+Then, a hmmscan search is performed on all input genomes and the best hit per ORF (cut-off: -E 1e-5) is selected.

 #### COG
 To perform the annotation regarding Clusters of Orthologous Genes (COG), the [cdd2cog v0.2 script](https://github.com/aleimba/bac-genomics-scripts/tree/master/cdd2cog)  was adapted.
 In summary, query proteins are blasted with RPS-BLAST+ (Reverse Position-Specific BLAST) function, from the blast+ v2.9.0 suite, against COGs database, implemented within NCBI's Conserved Domain Database (CDD), and the best hit per ORF (cut-off: -E 1e-5) is selected.